jeremyjh/dialyxir/README.md

   * Short - By passing `--format short`, the structs and other spec/type information will be dropped from the error message, with a minimal message.
 This is useful for CI environments.
 Includes `warning_name ` for use in explanations.
   * Dialyzer - By passing `--format dialyzer`, the messages will be printed in the default Dialyzer format.
   * Raw - By passing `--format raw`, messages will be printed in their form before being pretty printed by Dialyzer or Dialyxir.
-  * Dialyxir (default) -- By passing `--format dizlyxir`, messages will be converted to Elixir style messages then pretty printed and formatted.
+  * Dialyxir (default) -- By passing `--format dialyxir`, messages will be converted to Elixir style messages then pretty printed and formatted.
 Includes `warning_name ` for use in explanations.

 ### Flags